 Don’t steer too close to clickbait, though.
 You don’t want people losing trust in your blog.

-If you’re really just not into writing, no matter how much you try, listicles are a great way to make content.
+If you’re just not into writing, no matter how much you try, listicles are a great way to make content.

 It’s easy to build up words with this technique, and also create relatable, engaging content.